BrandonLC2020/Dual-Weather-iOS/README.md

 # Dual Weather

 ## Overview
-WeatherApp is a simple iOS application built using Swift and WeatherKit.
+Dual Weather is a simple iOS application built using Swift and WeatherKit.
 It provides real-time weather updates for your current location, displaying essential weather data in both imperial and metric measurements.

 ## Features
 - Displays temperature in Fahrenheit and Celsius